 Selecting an Encryption Key

 - 1 (or) to Key. - 2 Press the Menu Select button directly below Key.
-The display shows the last user-selected and stored encryption key, and the available menu selections. - 3 $\frown$ or $\frown$ to scroll through the encryption keys. - 4 Press the Menu Select button directly below Sel to save the newly selected key and return to the Home screen.
-OR
+The display shows the last user-selected and stored encryption key, and the available menu selections. - 3 or to scroll through the encryption keys.OR